StackExchange/blackbox/README.md

 You can't collaborate as well.
-Either you find yourself emailing individual files around (yuck!), making a special repo with just the files needed by your collaborators (yuck!), or just deciding that collaboration isn't that important (yuck!!!).
+Either you find yourself emailing individual files around (yuck!), making a special repo with just the files needed by your collaborators (yuck!), or just deciding that collaboration isn't worth all that effort (yuck!!!).

-Being able to be open and transparent about our code, with the exception of a few specific files, is key to the kind of collaboration that DevOps and modern IT practitioniers need to do.
+The ability to be open and transparent about our code, with the exception of a few specific files, is key to the kind of collaboration that DevOps and modern IT practitioniers need to do.